 Whether you’ve got questions about the blog, any of the topics above, or just want to say hello, you can email me at firstname.lastname@example.org.

 If you’re shy, there’s always Curious Cat, although I check it very infrequently.
-You can also contact me on Twitter.
-This blog’s presence on Facebook is entirely automated and I try and stay far away from that hellscape; it’s the worst way to try and get in touch.
+You can also contact me through Twitter or Instagram.
+This blog’s presence on Facebook is entirely automated and I try and stay far away from that hellscape as much as possible; it’s the worst way to try and get in touch.